awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 You can connect to an Aurora DB cluster using the same tools that you use to connect to a MySQL or PostgreSQL database\.
 You specify a connection string with any script, utility, or application that connects to a MySQL or PostgreSQL DB instance\.
 You use the same public key for Secure Sockets Layer \(SSL\) connections\.

 In the connection string, you typically use the host and port information from special endpoints associated with the DB cluster\.
 With these endpoints, you can use the same connection parameters regardless of how many DB instances are in the cluster\.

-For specialized tasks such as troubleshooting, you can use the host and port information from a specific DB instance in your Aurora DB cluster\.
+You also use the host and port information from a specific DB instance in your Aurora DB cluster for specialized tasks, such as troubleshooting\.

+**Note**
+For Aurora Serverless v1 DB clusters, you connect to the database endpoint rather than to the DB instance\.
+You can find the database endpoint for an Aurora Serverless v1 DB cluster on the **Connectivity & security** tab of the AWS Management Console\.
+For more information, see [Using Amazon Aurora Serverless v1](aurora-serverless.md)\.

+Regardless of the Aurora DB engine and specific tools you use to work with the DB cluster or instance, the endpoint must be accessible\.
+An Amazon Aurora DB cluster can be created only in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
+That means that you access the endpoint from either inside the VPC or outside the VPC using one of the following approaches\.
++ **Access the Amazon Aurora DB cluster inside the VPC** – Enable access to the Amazon Aurora DB cluster through the VPC\.
+You do so by editing the Inbound rules on the Security group for the VPC to allow access to your specific Aurora DB cluster\.
+To learn more, including how to configure your VPC for different Aurora DB cluster scenarios, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](https://docs.aws.amazon.com/en_us/AmazonRDS/latest/AuroraUserGuide/USER_VPC.html)\.
++ **Access the Amazon Aurora DB cluster outside the VPC** – To access an Amazon Aurora DB cluster from outside the VPC, use the public endpoint address of the Amazon Aurora DB cluster\.
+You can also connect to an Amazon Aurora DB cluster that's inside a VPC from an Amazon EC2 instance that't not in the VPC by using ClassicLink\.
+For more information, see [A DB instance in a VPC accessed by an EC2 instance not in a VPC](USER_VPC.Scenarios.md#USER_VPC.ClassicLink)\.

+For more information, see [Troubleshooting Aurora connection failures](#Aurora.Connecting.Troubleshooting)\.

 **Topics**
 + [Connecting to an Amazon Aurora MySQL DB cluster](#Aurora.Connecting.AuroraMySQL)